ravishankarhassain/quarkus-camel-lambda/README.md

 > :information_source: [Please click here for details on how to use these scripts](https://quarkus.io/guides/amazon-lambda#extra-build-generated-files)

-## Deploying the Quarkus JVM application to AWS Lambda Manually
+## Deploying the Quarkus JVM application to AWS Lambda via AWS Web Console

 1. Go to AWS Web console and search for Lambda Service